MiyukiQAQ/MissAV-Downloader/readme.md

 Progress: [##########----------------------------------------] 588/3074
 ```

-# Run with source code
+# 2️⃣Run with source code

 MissAV-Downloader is a python crawler used to download videos from the MissAV website.